thusoy/acme-tiny-dns01/README.md

 ```
 The `--contact-mail` option is optional but will allow Let's Encrypt to
 contact you and alert you when the certificate will be about to expire
-(caution, there is no garantee: https://community.letsencrypt.org/t/expiration-emails-too-many-unnecessary-etc/9502).
+(caution, there is no guarantee: https://community.letsencrypt.org/t/expiration-emails-too-many-unnecessary-etc/9502).

 It should go like that :
 ```